maubanel/GMS2-Animation/bounce-ball/README.md

 ##### `Step 10.`\|`BTS`| :large_blue_diamond:

 With some trial and error try different values.
 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
-Through trial and error, settle on a value you like!
+Through trial and error, settle on a value you like.
+I settled on `0.75` pixels per frame as my favorite value.

 https://user-images.githubusercontent.com/5504953/151717264-224f7f4e-0602-436e-a9fe-4a7d2982a23e.mp4